sage905/final/docs/Server-Guide.md

 passphrase) are stored encrypted in the project with **Ansible Vault**.

-**5. Everything runs on standard Ubuntu services.** Containers are kept alive by Podman (`restart: always`), backups by a systemd timer, the firewall by UFW.
+**5. Everything runs on standard Ubuntu services.** Containers are kept alive by Docker (`restart: always`), backups by a systemd timer, the firewall by UFW.
 None of this needs Ansible once it's set up — so you can run the server indefinitely by hand if you choose (Section 11).